Anirudh-R-2506/whatsapp-manager/README.md

 Python modules required are included but installs automatically if not present\
 For manual install do 'pip3 install -r requirements.txt'\

+# SUPPORT

+Currently supports only windows and macos(Linux support to be added later)\

 # FEATURES

 -> Create custom shortcuts to send specific messages like CTRL+L to send a 'LOL' to current chat\